scottcolfer/scottcolfer.github.io/_posts/2017-08-19-improve-discovery.md

 So if we try

-- ‘Digital Plus’ teams (better mix of ‘the business’/policy/analytical services, etc and ‘digital’)
+- Digital 'plus’ teams (better mix of ‘the business’/policy/analytical services, etc and ‘digital’)

 And measure